-Following the completion of a risk evaluation for the identified pollutant linkages, a potential pollutant linkage with a risk class of MODERATE/LOW for risks to Dublin Bay from lateral migration in groundwater has been identified.
-The initial CSM has identified potential pollutant linkages with a risk class of LOW/VERY LOW for all other identified pollution linkages.
+Following the completion of a risk evaluation for the identified pollutant linkages, a potential pollutant linkage with a risk class of MODERATE for risks to the River Dodder from lateral migration in groundwater has been identified.
+The initial CSM has identified potential pollutant linkages with a risk class of LOW or VERY LOW for all other identified pollution linkages

-RSK recommends further assessment to investigate and quantify potential risks to Dublin Bay from the historic spill.
+RSK recommends further assessment to investigate and quantify potential risks to the River Dodder from the historic spill.